 - Encourage employees to share company info on their social channels, let them be your “brand ambassadors.”

 - Utilize systems and apps that employees can access on their mobile phones to deliver training, reference material, and HR resources.
 By incorporating these suggestions, you will start building in the kind of tech that appeals to the millennial mindset, and make your company feel like a desirable place to work.

 You’re already on your way to being millennial approved by implementing our mobile-first, paperless onboarding system!
 When you are inviting new employees to onboard with our system, consider adding a line to your welcome email which highlights these facts and shows how socially conscious your company is.
 Next, remind employees throughout their lifecycle that their WorkBright account is also their digital filing cabinet so they can easily pull up their employee files and review information.
 Lastly, pat yourself on the back, you’ve got the millennial mindset!

 Not a WorkBright user but want to take this first step towards having a millennial mindset?
-Request a free trial here.
+Request a free demo here.